ai2cm/fv3gfs-wrapper/README.md

 Running these files requires them to be placed inside a valid run directory.
 This is done automatically if you run them using `fv3run`, as is done in the Makefile in that directory.

+Please note that the '--oversubscribe --allow-run-as-root --mca btl_vader_single_copy_mechanism none' flags to mpirun are not needed if you are using the mpich-based Docker images built using the `build_hpc_docker.sh` script.